JOIN THE BWAA

-Also, if you wish to apply, please submit links to a half-dozen recent articles about boxing that you’re proud of having written.
+Also, if you wish to apply, please submit links to a half-dozen recent articles or videos about boxing that you’re proud of having written or video content that have produced.
 These links should represent your best work.

 Approved applicants are required to pay an annual $40 dues fee, which can be processed through Paypal on this site or through a check sent to the BWAA post office box.